 Now for the most part and I wanted to try to keep this review short and to the point, which is that I enjoy the show and the idea of Decade.
 A Rider who could use any attack or form of any past Rider.
 Now given we only got the nine past Riders of the Heisei Era in terms of forms and powers, there were many hits near the end that there were cards of the past era of Kamen Rider and that there is a good chance he could also become them.
 Such as out of nowhere Decade got a Final Attack Rider Amazon Card.

-His new-found friend DiEnd runs up to him pointing his gun at Tsukasa’s face, a shocked Tsukasa says his name, and the cut to DiEnd who fired.
+His new-found friend DiEnd runs up to him pointing his gun at Tsukasa’s face, a shocked Tsukasa says his name and then cut to DiEnd who is fired.
 We don’t see if he fires at Tsukasa or over his shoulder.
 The show ends there.
 What we get is a preview of the movie, which forms what is shown there are two Tsukasa.
 Now call me crazy, I don’t get that at all.

 You also have to remember that we meet Tsukasa’s sister in All Riders vs Dai-Shocker.
 So why didn’t she know about there being two Tsukasa’s?
 But then maybe he split after he left her.
 I don’t know and hope to hell it’s explained and not done so in a lame-ass way.
 I still think they should not have done a movie and simply did 2 more episodes.